hclbaur/sda-core/docs/SPECIFICATION.md

 	<name>John Doe</name>

+[^1]: In XML, elements are a specific type of node.
+There are also comment nodes, text nodes, attribute nodes, processing instructions, etc. In SDA there is only nodes (or elements if you like, but I will call them nodes).

 In both, the `name` tag describes the nature of the data, in this case, a name.
 As you can see, SDA does not have start and end tags to enclose
 content: it uses double quotes instead.